+All best estimate values referred to in this Schedule shall be calculated using the discount curve used in the financial statement valuation of the policy liabilities being stressed.

+The asset liability mismatch risk charge under this Schedule shall be calculated in respect of the liability for remaining coverage only.
+Cash flows attributable to the liability for incurred claims are excluded from the calculations under this Schedule.

-2. Where the insurer has implemented an asset liability management policy in place and has the ability to stress test the assets supporting the liability segment, a one per cent parallel shift in the yield curve shall be determined and the asset liability mismatch risk charge shall be the lesser of −
+Where the insurer has implemented an asset liability management policy in place and has the ability to stress test the assets supporting the liability segment, a one per cent parallel shift in the discount curve shall be determined and the asset liability mismatch risk charge shall be the lesser of −

-the absolute change in the liabilities minus the absolute change in the assets, when a one per cent parallel shift is applied; and
+the absolute change in the best estimate policy liabilities minus the absolute change in the assets, when a one per cent parallel shift is applied; and

 the charge calculated under paragraph 1 of this Schedule.